scollovati/api-scripts/README.md

 Once you've activated the virtual environment, you'll need to install the modules that the script needs in order to run.

+Note that once you start using pip to install modules, you may be prompted to upgrade it, which I'd recommend.

 -- Galen Davis, Senior Ed Tech Specialist, UC San Diego 27 January 2025